 At St Dominic’s we have an open door policy and hope that you will come and talk to us if you have any concerns or want to make a complaint.
-It would be very helpful if you could make an appointment so you can see the person you want (an adult can help you do this).
+We are here to listen and help.

 What are the types of things I might want to talk to an adult about?